demiaowu/tchat/README.md

 This simple example as follows.

-## TODO
+## Note
 Current version only implement the basic commutation, much more works will be done in future.
+Todo list:
 * support timeout management
 * supoort cpp11/14
 * optimize interactive processes